The Georgia city of Newnan is part of the wider metropolitan Atlanta region, lying approximately 30 miles southwest of the state capital.

 The park lies on the southern bank of the Chattahoochee River as it meanders in a large arc.

-One of Georgia’s largest state parks, it has almost 20 kilometres of hiking trails, and somewhere in the region of six kilometres of mountain biking trails.
+One of Georgia’s largest state parks, it has almost 10 miles of hiking trails, and somewhere in the region some mountain biking trails.

 But even if you have no intention of being particularly active, it’s worth making the short journey here, to enjoy a fine example of Georgia’s wilderness – and maybe an ice cream at the gift shop too.